 This instructional product requires high facilitation by the instructor.
 The instructor has the responsibility of presenting the new information in a way that is easily accessible to the learners in a short amount of time.
 For this reason, a The PARCC Assessment Resources folder will be available for quick and easy access for referencing information or if understanding needs to be further clarified.
-Additionally, the instructor is responsible for guiding the learners in creating assessment items and providing feedback as they practice creating them.
+Additionally, the instructor is responsible for guiding the learners in creating assessment items, providing feedback as they practice creating them, and evaluating the final product for effectiveness according to the appropriate Assessment Evaluation Rubric.